qrush/sub/README.md

 You get a few commands that come with your sub:

-* `commands`: Prints out every subcommand available
+* `commands`: Prints out every subcommand available and kicks off autocompletion
-* `completions`: Helps kick off subcommand autocompletion.
 * `help`: Document how to use each subcommand
 * `init`: Shows how to load your sub with autocompletions, based on your shell.
 * `shell`: Helps with calling subcommands that might be named the same as builtin/executables.